A Beginners’ guide to choosing your first electric vehicle

 There are different technologies available in the market, including:

 Plug-In Electric Vehicle (PHEV)

-Vehicles which have an internal combustion engine as well as an electrical unit.
-The vehicle can be plugged into a charge point to charge its electrical batteries and is supplemented by regenerative breaking which also provides charge.
-When the vehicle is operating at low speeds in an urban environment it can operate on electrical power only.
-At higher speeds, depending on engine mode, the power will come from the ICE (Internal combustion engine) or combined ICE/Electric power.
-An example of this power train can be found in the BMW 530e.
+A type of vehicle that has an internal combustion engine as well as an electrical unit.
+The vehicle is plugged into a charge point to charge its electrical batteries.
+Regenerative braking supplements the vehicle charge.
+When the vehicle operates at low speeds in an urban environment, it can run on electrical power only.
+Depending on the engine model, the power will come from the ICE (Internal combustion engine) or combined ICE/Electric power at higher speeds.
+For example, you can find this power train in the BMW 530e.

 Hybrid Electric Vehicle (HEV)

-Vehicles which have an internal combustion engine as well as an electrical power unit.
-Power for the batteries comes from regenerative breaking or by drawing power from the petrol or diesel engine.
-The electric power is again deployed mainly in urban environments or is used to supplement the ICE at higher speeds.
+Vehicles that have an internal combustion engine as well as an electrical power unit.
+Power for the batteries comes from regenerative braking or by drawing power from the petrol or diesel engine.
+When in urban environments, the vehicle uses electric power.
+Alternatively, it supplements the ICE at higher speeds.
 An example is the original Toyota Prius.

-Electric Vehicle (BEV) – Vehicles which operate on an electrically powered motor only without an internal combustion engine.
+Vehicles that operate on an electrically powered motor only without an internal combustion engine.
 Examples include the Tesla Model 3 and the Renault Zoe.

 Is an electric vehicle right for you?